Skilled Assistance With Property Division In High-Asset Divorces

 Dividing marital assets during a divorce can be stressful, and at times, fraught with deceit.
 This is particularly common when one or both spouses have amassed many assets or own one or more highly valuable assets.

 If you are facing a divorce and have questions regarding the division of your marital estate, seek the advice of an attorney who is knowledgeable about dividing marital property.
-At Purdy Law Office, LLC, in the Harrisburg area, our skilled divorce lawyers have years of experience handling complex and high-asset divorces and property division matters for clients throughout Central Pennsylvania.
+At Purdy Law Office, LLC, in the Lemoyne area, our skilled divorce lawyers have years of experience handling complex and high-asset divorces and property division matters for clients throughout Central Pennsylvania.
 Let us help you understand your options and ensure that you obtain the assets you are entitled to.

 Identifying And Evaluating Marital Assets In Pennsylvania